Boeing 737 MAX deliveries in limbo after deadly crash: sources

 Asked how the global grounding of the 737 MAX would impact deliveries, a Boeing spokesman said: “We continue to assess.”

-Boeing’s main U.S. customers — Southwest Airlines, American Airlines Group Inc and United Airlines — declined comment.
+Boeing’s main U.S. customers — Southwest Airlines Co, American Airlines Group Inc and United Airlines — declined comment.
 So far they have voiced their confidence in the safety of the MAX.

+“Although this MAX crash is clearly ‘bad news’ for Boeing, we think the company will ultimately battle through,” Vertical Research Partners analyst Robert Stallard said in a client note.

-Boeing has already been working through supplier delays on engines from CFM International, a joint venture between General Electric Co and France’s Safran, and fuselages from Spirit Aerosystems that led to dozens of planes being parked outside its Renton, Washington factory last summer.
+Boeing has already been working through supplier delays on engines from CFM International, a joint venture between General Electric Co and France’s Safran SA, and fuselages from Spirit AeroSystems Holdings Inc that led to dozens of planes being parked outside its Renton, Washington factory last summer.

 This week, at least three freshly built 737s were parked at or near the factory with yellow weights hanging in the place of engines, signs of lingering issues, according to a person with direct knowledge of the matter.